Psychokinesis Review – A Quirky, One-Off Superhero Ride on Netflix

 When a father discovers he has a superpower, he attempts to save his estranged daughter from getting evicted from her small town by an empire property developer.

-Netflix film Psychokinesis / ?? reveals itself with a montage of news clips celebrating a young entrepreneur who has become locally famous for making outstanding fried chicken.
-I did wonder where the story was going because it never really references it for most of the film, which irritated a little because I found myself hungry, and I yearned for fried chicken.
+Netflix film Psychokinesis reveals itself with a montage of news clips celebrating a young entrepreneur who has become locally famous for making outstanding fried chicken.
+I wondered where the story was going because it never really references it for most of the film, which irritated me a little because I found myself hungry and yearned for fried chicken.

 This is not a bad film, nor is it close to outstanding.
-You will be left wishing that they picked their stronger themes and allowed it to flow from there.
-Then again, I do not believe this movie was made to form a groundbreaking trilogy, that would be absurd.
+You will be left wishing that they picked their stronger themes and allowed them to flow from there.
+Then again, I do not believe this movie was made to form a groundbreaking trilogy; that would be absurd.
 This is your run-of-the-mill generic superhero movie that does not reside in a particular universe and has all the bearings of a one-off, entertaining film.
-I enjoyed Psychokinesis / ?? but I doubt I will ever remember it.
+I enjoyed Psychokinesis, but I doubt I will ever remember it.